Jacksonville DUI Lawyer

 However, the judge will likely not be lenient if you face your second or subsequent DUI criminal charge.

-How Likely is Jail Time for First DUI in Florida?
+How Likely Is Jail Time for First DUI in Florida?

 A first DUI conviction in Florida can result in up to six months in jail.
 However, it's possible to have no jail time.